FakeTicTac/Android-Development-Roadmap-2023/README.md

-# Android-Development-Roadmap-2023
+# Android Development Roadmap 2023

-Documenting my journey learning Android development from scratch, providing a curated resource directory, showcasing projects, and fostering a community of collaborative learning and growth.
+Welcome to the Android Development Roadmap 2023!
+This open-source project chronicles my journey of learning Android development from scratch, aiming to become proficient by the end of 2023.
+This roadmap serves as both a personal tracker and a communal guide for anyone embarking on a similar journey.